Monday, March 30, 2015

 Areas of the United States are also underinsured, sigma reports.
 Last August’s South Napa earthquake caused structural and inventory damage of $0.7 billion, particularly in the numerous local wine barrel storage facilities.
 However, the insured loss was just $0.16 billion.

 As Lucia Bevere, co-author of the sigma study, notes:

 In spite of high exposure to seismic risk, insurance take-up in San Francisco County and California state generally is still very low, even for commercial properties.
 That’s why insured losses, in certain areas, can be surprisingly low when disaster events happen.”

 Meanwhile, the economic cost of natural disasters continues to rise due to economic development, population growth, a higher concentration of assets in exposed areas and a changing climate.

 Without a commensurate increase in insurance penetration, the above will likely result in a widening protection gap over the long term, sigma concludes.

-I.I.I. has useful facts and statistics on homeowners insurance here.
+I.I.I. has more facts and statistics on global catastrophes available here.